yourlabs/cli2/docs/ansible.rst

 Option
 ------

-With :py:class:`~cli2.ansible.action.Option`, we can declare task options instead of fiddling with task_vars:
+With :py:class:`~cansible.action.Option`, we can declare task options instead of fiddling with task_vars:

 .. code-block:: python